Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

  }, 2000);
 </script>

 Therefore, file compression was invented (not true) and these tools are called packers, or crunchers.
 Some popular ones are for example [exomizer](https://bitbucket.org/magli143/exomizer/wiki/Home) or [Pucrunch](https://github.com/mist64/pucrunch).
-Packing a program with these would greatly reduce the filesize and hence increase the loading speed.
-The additional time the computer needs to unpack the file again can be ignored in comparison to the much faster loading.
+Packing a program with these would significantly reduce the file size and speed up loading times.
+The extra time the computer needs to unpack the file again can be ignored in comparison to the much faster loading.

 <a name="unpacking"></a>
 # Unpacking